Process digitization in the metal industry

 Opening up new applications in process digitization

-In addition to recording the code content (e.g. serial production number), the identification allows process parameters (like furnace dwell times, press forces, tools used) to be assigned to individual components.
-Thus, the granularity of process digitization is increased and can be used for optimization via the digital twin of the production process.
-On the other hand, the marking process itself can be monitored and thus made highly reliable by automatically analyzing the print image immediately after printing.
+In addition to recording the code content (e.g. consecutive production number), the marking allows process parameters (such as oven dwell times, pressing forces, tools used) to be assigned to individual components.
+This increases the granularity of digital process monitoring and can be used for optimization via a digital twin of the manufacturing process.
+On the other hand, the marking process itself can also be monitored and thus made highly reliable by automatically analyzing the print image immediately after printing.

-Fraunhofer IKTS and Senodis are pursuing the latter together in the BMWK joint project “Ceracode Digital” (grant no. 16GP105802).
-Automated image segmentation (differentiation between print pattern and background) makes it possible to detect smallest individual deviations, e.g. print dots deviating from their target position.
-The characteristics of the print determined in this way allow print failures to be detected and prevented at an early stage.
-In addition, it can also be used to verify the authenticity of components, which will be of great relevance in the future, e.g. for recording component-specific CO2 footprints.
+Fraunhofer IKTS pursued the latter in the BMWK joint project “Ceracode Digital” (funding code: 16GP105802).
+Automated image segmentation (differentiation between print pattern and background) allows the smallest deviations, e.g. of print dots from their target position, to be detected.
+The characteristics of the print determined in this way allow early detection and prevention of print failures.
+In addition, it is also possible to verify the authenticity of components, which will be of great relevance in the future, e.g. for recording component-specific CO2 footprints.